How septic systems work

-A septic system has two main parts: a septic tank and a drainfield.
+A septic system consists of two main parts: a septic tank and a drainfield.
 Some systems also have a pump tank.

 Septic tanks above ground

 Solids that are not decomposed remain in the septic tank.
 It is important to remove solids from the tanks periodically by pumping them out.
 If they are not removed, they will continue to accumulate until they overflow into the drainfield.
 This eventually leads to drainfield plugging and drainfield failure.
-The first signs may be slow draining fixtures, however the system may fail by discharging sewage effluent to the ground or back-up into the house.
+The first signs of failure may be slow-draining fixtures.
+However, the system may fail by discharging sewage to the ground or back-up into the house.
 Tanks should generally be pumped every 3-5 years.

 Double compartment septic tank anatomy

-In the drainfield, liquid from the septic tank flows through pipes in the yard for final treatment by organisms in the soil.
+In the drainfield, sewage from the septic tank flows through pipes in the yard for final treatment by organisms in the soil.

-The effluent trickles through sandy or loamy soil for 2 or 3 feet, where aerobic bacteria and minerals in the soil break down the remaining organic material and kill the remaining germs.
+The sewage trickles through soil for 2 or 3 feet, where aerobic bacteria and minerals in the soil break down the remaining organic material and kill most of the remaining germs.
 The soil also locks up chemicals such as phosphates.
 Your yard should also have a "reserve area" where your replacement drainfield will be located if the drainfield fails.

-Current regulations prevent building drainfields where soils might become saturated.
-Therefore, your drainfield should work well year-round (even during the rainy season) unless:
+Current regulations prevent building drainfields where soils might become saturated (filled with natural groundwater).
+Therefore, your drainfield should work well year-round, even during the rainy season, unless:

 - It is very old

-- The drainfield area has changed (caused by extensive landscaping changes, increased building, etc.), or
+- The drainfield area has changed (caused by extensive landscaping changes, increased building, etc.)

-If the drainfield is saturated and/or effluent doesn't have 2 to 3 feet to trickle down through, treatment cannot be completed.
+If the drainfield is saturated or sewage doesn't have 2 to 3 feet to trickle down through, treatment cannot be completed.
 This can lead to contamination of groundwater and fresh water sources.

 Some systems have a pump tank in addition to a septic tank.
-This pump tank contains a sewage effluent pump, control floats, and a high-water alarm.
-The control floats are set so that a specific volume of effluent is sent to the drainfield.
-This specific amount is referred to as a dose.
-When effluent in the pump tank reaches the "on" float, the pump is activated and pumps effluent out until it reaches the "off" float (See diagram below.)
+This pump tank contains an effluent pump, control floats, and a high-water alarm.
+The control floats are set so that a specific volume of sewage is sent to the drainfield.
+This specific amount is referred to as a “dose.”
+When sewage in the pump tank reaches the "on" float, the pump is activated and pumps sewage out until it reaches the "off" float (See diagram below.)